zacx-z/jDirector/README.md

 The callback will be called with a parameter, which represents the time period from the start in milliseconds.

-Subsequent invocations will be scheduled after the animation.
+Subsequent commands will be execute after the animation.

 ```javascript
 d.constant(function(t) {